dfelinto/blender-manual/manual/sculpt_paint/sculpting/editing/mask.rst

 Creates a mask radiating outwards from the active vertex while following the curvature of the mesh.
-This operator uses the same internal operator as :ref:`bpy.ops.sculpt.expand` meaning all the hotkeys and functionality works the same as that tool.
+This operator uses the same internal operator as :ref:`bpy.ops.sculpt.expand` meaning all the shortcuts and functionality works the same as that tool.

 .. note::